 A Brief History of the Marque

-They built a the Saigon 50cc scooter from 1966-1968
+They built the Saigon 50cc scooter from 1966-1968.

 In the second half of the 1970s they produced some thirty models which were sold all over Europe, particularly in France.

 In addition to the range of small-bore Franco Morini powered road machines they built the very successful Cavalcone 50 off-road bike.
-This machine had an advanced twostroke engine with radially finned head, alloy barrel, six-speed transmission, electronic ignition, gas shock absorbers and long-travel forks.
+This machine had an advanced two-stroke engine with radially finned head, alloy barrel, six-speed transmission, electronic ignition, gas shock absorbers and long-travel forks.
 Their mopeds included the 4-speed Ronco, the Fifty and the Haccapi, available with alloy or spoked wheels.

 Later catalogues listed the Three-Three, the Quattrotto, and the Motorik with small wheels.
 The range was extended with a road model, the RTD 50, and with a renewed series of off-road models with 50cc water-cooled engines.
-The models were refined and improved over the decade, using engines from Yamaha and Minarelli.
+There were also 125cc enduro models with 20hp engines.